 When there is reasonable assurance that the Group will comply with all conditions attached to the government grant and those grants are received, then they are recognised in the statement of financial position initially as unearned revenue.
-Grants that compensate the Group for expenses incurred are recognised as revenue in the income statement on a systematic basis as the conditions of the grants are fulfilled.
+Grants that compensate the Group for expenses incurred are recognised as revenue in the statement of profit or loss on a systematic basis as the conditions of the grants are fulfilled.